 This kind of an argument is convincing until one is reminded of Lewis’s Ophelia example.
 Certainly, the characters in Hamlet would never postulate what might seem to them an entirely unnecessary external presence pulling the strings, or in this case, throwing Ophelia into the water.
 Wouldn’t Occam’s Razor forbid the entirely unnecessary complexity of an author arranging things from offstage?
 How could the characters in the glare of the footlights know they are merely one poetic reality presented as a fait accompli to a much greater world, that the reality they know is merely one bit of something much more complex?
 Wouldn’t the Razor force exactly the opposite conclusion?

 Now two points of analysis emerge from this analogy.
 First, the application of the Razor stipulates the simplest conclusion derived from relevant data.
 So applying the Razor to questions of divine presence would necessarily blind us to God’s existence so long as we define “relevant” in the materialist terms necessary for scientific inquiry.
 The metaphysical cannot be found in the physical.
+The lesser thing cannot comprehend the greater.
 So long as the cast of Hamlet confine themselves to the stage, their blocking, and their lines, they are unlikely to see a larger reality either.
 For scientists to invoke Occam’s Razor to dismiss God is like a blind person claiming that touch is the greatest of the senses.
 What is surprising about their conclusion is that they think they can offer it at all, given their commitment to contingent determinism as the bedrock principle of scientific endeavor.
 The players in Hamlet might feel free on the stage, though we know them to be the puppets of the play’s director.
 The scientist who dismisses God’s involvement sees material reality as the puppetry of cause/effect relationships, yet like the players on the stage feels free to decide upon the truth of that contention in defiance of her own commitment.
 She refuses to see a sphere for God’s free activity within her own will and mind (see “Theology’s Cloud of Unknowing”).
 Occam’s Razor may explain human freedom as a neurological delusion, but it cannot dispose of our sense of that freedom so easily, nor can it convince even the most devoted empiricist that his own will is a simple product of outside forces.
 Secondly, we see even in the natural world that simple explanations are rarely the correct ones.
 It wasn’t so long ago that physicists thought the atom to be the indivisible unit of matter, that astronomers thought all visible stars were in our own galaxy, and psychologists argued that behavior is molded by either heredity or environment.
 Our simplistic explanations fail or are folded into increasingly complex ones.
 Now this movement toward complexity in the sciences is fueled by the material anomalies that force simpler models to bow to more complex ones, so the observable relevant data force revision.
 The same process is eminently possible on a different scale.
 Just as Ophelia’s death might be explained by either a broken branch within the play or Shakespeare’s intent imposed from outside, Occam’s Razor provides no exclusion for a non-material explanatory model separate from but causally related to the material reality we all know.
 It all depends on what you count as relevant.